Next Online Class:

 Dr. Driels is Professor Emeritus of Mechanical Engineering at the U.S. Naval Postgraduate School in Monterey California, and worked with the JTCG/ME

 on a variety of topics in support of the JMEM for over twenty years.
 He taught a one quarter (11 weeks) Weaponeering course at NPS and has taught

 this short course to a wide range of industrial and military audiences in this country and overseas.
 His textbook, “Weaponeering: Conventional Weapon

-System Effectiveness”, (AIAA Education Series first edition 2004, second edition 2013) stands as one of the few published works on this topic.
+System Effectiveness”, (AIAA Education Series first edition 2004, second edition 2013, third edition 2020) stands as one of the few published works on this topic.